Attention Deficit Hyperactivity Disorder Types Explained

 • Extreme forgetfulness.

 This type of ADHD is more evenly distributed between males and females compared to the hyperactive-impulsive presentation.
-It is commonly observed in adults and adolescents, as inattention symptoms which often become more prominent with age.
+It is commonly observed in adults and adolescents, as inattention symptoms often become more prominent with age.
 However, anyone, regardless of age or gender, can have this type of ADHD if the specific criteria are met.

 As the name suggests, the combined ADHD type has the symptoms of both hyperactive-impulsive and inattentive behaviors.
 The doctor or physician will diagnose patients with combined ADHD if they present with enough symptoms of each of the above-mentioned ADHD types.